le717/PatchIt/Documentation/CONTRIBUTING.md

 ### Dependencies

-* Download and install [*Python 3.3.0*](http://python.org/download) or newer.
+* Download and install 32-bit [*Python 3.3.0*](http://python.org/download) or newer.
-Python Versions `<=` 3.2 are not supported, and a version check will prevent it from running on lower versions.
+Python Versions `<=` 3.2 or 64-bit Python are not supported, and a Python version (not architecture) check will prevent it from running on lower versions.

-* Download and install [*cx_Freeze*](http://cx-freeze.sourceforge.net/) for *Python 3.3* if you would like to compile binaries.
+* Download and install [*cx_Freeze*](http://cx-freeze.sourceforge.net/) for 32-bit *Python 3.3* if you would like to compile binaries.

 * Download and install [*Inno Setup 5.5.2 Unicode*](http://www.jrsoftware.org/isdl.php) or later if you would like to compile the Windows installer.
 An ISPP check will prevent it on running on lower versions or ANSI Inno Setup.

 ### Editing